alexforrow/home_assistant_audio_addict/README.md

 Helpers for using Audio Addict radio in Home Assistant.

 Generate YAML
-* Scripts so you can start streams through a service
+* Scripts so you can start streams through an action easily
+* Template macros so you can get URL for artwork (for use in anything than can template, like Generic Camera, Markdown card or Mushroom template card)
-* Dashboard configuration for pretty buttons to start streams
+* Dashboard configuration for pretty buttons to start streams.
+Can be used in Grid card

 # Usage